-Debt consolidation is a strategy you use when deciding to get yourself debt free.
+Debt consolidation is a strategy you use when deciding to get yourself debt-free.
 It combines and merges all the debt you owe into a single, monthly, recurring payment with a fixed interest rate.
-There are two steps to complete before considering debt consolidation as a method of repaying your debts.
+There are two steps to complete before considering debt consolidation as a repayment method.

 Good debt is considered debt that’s on assets.
 Mortgages and lines of credit fall under good debt.
 Car loans, credit card balances, payday loans, taxes you owe, and unpaid utility bills are considered bad debts.

 Before meeting with a financial advisor about your debt, you will want to know the total amount you owe, the minimum monthly payment, and the interest rate of both good and bad debts.

 Reviewing your budget will help you determine how much money you earn, spend, and save by balancing your income with regular expenses.
 It will provide direction towards how you can reach your financial goals.

 Once you have identified your debts and reviewed your budget, you can consider if debt consolidation is beneficial.

 Debt consolidation is a good idea when:

 When not to consider debt consolidation?

 Debt consolidation may not be for you when: